saifaustcse/api-best-practices/README.md

-## Software Design Patterns

-> Though there are 1000’s of articles about **Software Design Patterns**, I have written this article is in order to document with simple C# realworld example with short and easy description.
-I have also created another repository regarding [Software Design principles](https://github.com/saifaustcse/software-design-patterns) which can be helpful as well.

 ## Give a Star! :star:

-> If you like or are using this project to learn or start your solution, please give it a star.
-Thanks!
+> If you find this documentation helpful for learning , please give it a star.
+Your support is appreciated!

 ## Find me